The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: The Shakura-Sunyaev Disk

 \subsection{Shakura-Sunyaev Disk with $\dot{M} / \dot{M}_{\text{Edd}} = 17$}

 We investigate a Shakura-Sunyaev disk in an extreme accretion scenario in which its Eddington ratio is $17$.
 We choose this Eddington rate as it approximates the geometry of the super-Eddington systems such as those in \citet{Thomsen_2019}.
 The line profiles from this accretion scenario are shown in Figure \ref{ss_lines_17}.
-These profiles are shown at low inclination angles, as the majority of rays get blocked by the accretion disk at higher inclinations.
-There exists extreme redshifting from this geometry as most of the rays emitting from the corona hit the inner regions of the accretion flow.
-With this extreme geometry, the corona resides in a ‘funnel’ of the accretion disk, making it difficult for photons to reach the outer radii of the disk.
+These profiles are shown only for low inclination angles, as the majority of rays are blocked by the accretion disk at higher inclinations.
+This geometry produces extreme redshifting because most of the rays emitted from the corona hit the inner regions of the accretion flow.
+In this extreme configuration, the corona resides in a ‘funnel’ of the accretion disk, making it difficult for photons to reach the outer radii of the disk.
 At an inclination of $50^\circ$, the effect of this extreme geometry becomes even more prominent as the number of photons incident on the inner accretion flow gets shielded by the accretion disk, causing a large enhancement in the red wing of the line profiles.
 This extreme disk geometry would be detectable with XRISM.
 In these simulations, we assume Keplerian orbits.
-However, in GRMHD simulations of super-Eddington systems, such as in \citet{Thomsen_2019}, the material in the disk has non-zero radial velocities caused by the radiation pressure of the disk as a wind.
+However, in general-relativistic magnetohydrodynamic (GRMHD) simulations of super-Eddington systems, such as in \citet{Thomsen_2019}, the material in the disk has nonzero radial velocities caused by radiation-pressure-driven winds.
 These radial velocities cause additional blueshifting as the emitting material moves towards the observer.